Russwater RPG Ruleset

 34. Multiply: Any time a monster becomes 2, things get hairy.
 You can multiply by dividing it like a starfish or by spawning from a nearby source.
 When players figure out how to stop this process, the tide will turn in their favour.

-35. Negate Their Attacks: Any monster Acton that costs players an action is very powerful, but can be disheartening, so be judicious with such abilities.
+35. Negate Their Attacks: Any monster action that costs players an action is very powerful, but can be disheartening, so be judicious with such abilities.

 37. Paralyze: Paralyzed heroes aren’t totally useless, but they can be vulnerable.
 Use stinging barbs, poison, and the like, but always allow a CON check to break free.